icann/OCTO-TE-labs-setup/README.md

 branches are named in all lower case a-z0-9, no dashes, no underscores.
 And make sure such a bucket actually exists in your AWS account.

-Copy the URL of the `lab-ec2.yaml` file in your branch bucket and use it to start a new lab instances.
+Copy the URL of the `lab-ec2.yaml` file in your branch bucket and use it to start new lab instances.

 # Lab without AWS